 Port Everglades is South Florida’s "powerhouse port", one of the most diverse seaports in the United States.
-It is one of the top three cruise ports in the world and 80% of Port Everglades is located in Hollywood.
+It is one of the world's top three cruise ports, and 80% of Port Everglades is located in Hollywood.
 Port Everglades is among the most active containerized cargo ports in the United States and is South Florida’s main seaport for petroleum products such as gasoline and jet fuel.

 Please visit the Port Everglades website for a more detailed look at what the Port has to offer.